CrimsonAS/gtkplatform/README.md

 ## what this is **not**

 It's not the most performant way to run applications, and as a result, not well suited for the embedded environment.

-This is not to say that performance is a non-goal or that performance is _bad_.
-Rather, I say this to emphasize that while I would like to see better performance, the first priority for me is having a nice, consistent desktop environment that I can use today.
+This is particularly noticable with QtQuick applications, as they make use of OpenGL.
+This goes through a copy step: the scene is drawn offscreen, copied, and uploaded to the gtk+ window, which is rather inefficient.
+Hopefully, gtk+ will grow API to allow this to be done better in the future.

 ## current state

-_use with caution_.

 What works: